Dzintars12/RF-FXTTS-Whitepaper/whitepaper/RF-FXTTS-Whitepaper.md

 - **Cycle Formation**
   The interplay between deformation and restoration creates rhythmic cycles.
 These cycles are not arbitrary patterns but expressions of the system’s attempt to minimize structural tension — just as Ricci flow smooths curvature irregularities.

-The Ricci flow analogy transforms the FX market from a collection of price charts into a dynamic geometric system.
+This analogy transforms the FX market from a collection of price charts into a dynamic geometric system.
 It reveals that volatility is not noise but the release of accumulated pressure, and that market cycles are the natural rhythm of structural rebalancing.
-This perspective forms the mathematical foundation for the RF‑FXTTS trading architecture, which identifies and trades the phases of this continuous flow.
+This perspective forms the mathematical foundation for the RF‑FXTTS trading architecture.

 ---